Animesh241100/fetch-video-api/README.md

 **URL**: http://127.0.0.1:8000/api/search/

 * You have to pass the 'title' and 'description' as query parameters to this API
-* This API implements basic search feature, i.e. a video data will be returned only if its title and description exactly matches with the one in the query
+* This API implements basic search feature, i.e. a video data will be returned only if its title and description exactly matches with ones supplied in the query

 Request: (Query params)
 ```